Sam Tsui

 Samuel Tsui (born May 2, 1989) is an American singer, songwriter and video producer.
 He rose to fame as an internet celebrity known for doing covers and musical medleys of songs by pop artists.
 He has since released original songs and expanded to mashups.

 Tsui frequently collaborates with YouTuber and childhood friend Kurt Hugo Schneider.
 Their one-man a cappella videos have been described by Time as a combination of Glee and Attack of the Clones.

-As of June, 2021, Tsui had received over 3.18 million subscribers.
+As of June 2021, Tsui had received over 3.18 million subscribers.

 Early life and education

 Tsui was born on May 2, 1989.
-His father is from Hong Kong and of Cantonese descent, while his mother is an American from Iowa.
+His father was from Hong Kong and of Cantonese descent, while his mother is an American from Iowa.
 He has one brother.
 He grew up in Blue Bell, Pennsylvania, a street away from Kurt Schneider, his producer and accompanist, with whom he attended Wissahickon High School.
 Tsui attended weekend Chinese school as a child and can speak some Cantonese.

 Tsui attended Yale University, where he was a member of Davenport College and The Duke's Men of Yale, an all-male acappella group.
 He graduated from Yale with a major in Classics (Greek) in 2011.